MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/patch.md

 # Configure automated patching for Arc-enabled SQL Servers preview

-You can configure automated patching for Azure Arc-enabled SQL Servers
+You can configure automated patching for Azure Arc-enabled SQL Servers.

 Automated patching: